 650b Wheel Cons

 - 650b wheels don’t maintain speed as well as larger 700c wheels, making them less efficient- The smaller 650b wheels lose momentum faster when you stop pedaling.
 There are a couple of potential reasons for this.
 First, smaller wheels have more rolling resistance because the tires deform more at the contact patch.
-Because smaller wheels must make more rotations to carry you the same distance as larger wheels, there is more frictional loss in the bearings and chain.
-This makes the bike a bit less efficient and causes you to ride at a slightly slower average speed.
+Because smaller wheels must make more rotations to carry you the same distance as bigger wheels, there is more frictional loss in the bearings and chain.
+This makes the bike a little bit less efficient and causes you to ride at a slightly slower average speed.
 You have to pedal more to cover the same amount of ground.
 You can’t coast quite as far when you stop pedaling.
 On a long tour, you’ll end up spending more time in the saddle and burning more energy.

 - 650b wheels don’t roll over obstacles as well, resulting in a rougher ride- Smaller wheels have a harder time rolling over obstacles like potholes, rocks, roots, branches, etc. due to the smaller diameter.
 For example, when you hit a pothole, a 650b wheel can fall in further because it’s smaller.
-When you roll over a large rock, the smaller wheel doesn’t have as much leverage to lift itself over so it can get hung up.
+When you roll over a large rock, the smaller diameter wheel doesn’t have as much leverage to lift itself over so it can get hung up.
+The angle of attack is higher.
 This makes the ride a bit rougher and less comfortable.
 You’ll feel each bump more.
 It also makes riding technical terrain more challenging because the smaller wheels can get hung up more easily.
 They don’t glide over like larger wheels can.

 - 650b spare parts are harder to find in the developing world- Even though 650b is growing in popularity, you’ll have trouble finding spares in much of the world.
-Bike shops in developing countries usually don’t carry 650b rims, tires, or tubes.
+Bike shops in developing countries usually don’t carry 650b rims, tires, or inner tubes.
 If you destroy a wheel and need a spare while you’re cycling from Cairo to Cape Town, you may have to fly to another country to buy what you need or wait weeks and pay customs fees to have parts shipped in.
 If you’re touring in the developing world and you’re concerned about parts availability in your destination, 650b is probably the worst wheel size.
 Even in the developing world, you can have trouble finding spares in a small town bike shop or department store.
 On the bright side, globalization is making it easier to get spares, wherever you are.

 - Fewer tire options- 650b wheels are nowhere near as popular as 700c or 29er.
 Because there is less demand, manufacturers offer fewer tire options.
 This can be a bit limiting.
 Some popular tires don’t come in 650b versions.
 Most 650b tires tend to be on the wider side.
 Hopefully, this will change in the future as this wheel size becomes more common.